Project-MONAI/tutorials/generation/maisi/README.md

 ### Training GPU Memory Usage
 The VAE is trained on patches and can be trained using a 16G GPU if the patch size is set to a small value, such as [64, 64, 64].
 Users can adjust the patch size to fit the available GPU memory.
 For the released model, we initially trained the autoencoder on 16G V100 GPUs with a small patch size of [64, 64, 64], and then continued training on 32G V100 GPUs with a larger patch size of [128, 128, 128].

 The DM and ControlNet are trained on whole images rather than patches.
 The GPU memory usage during training depends on the size of the input images.
+There is no big difference on memory usage between `maisi3d-ddpm` and `maisi3d-rflow`.

 |  image size  |  latent size  | Peak Memory |
 |--------------|:------------- |:-----------:|